I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Shell Establishment + API Key Retrieval via SSM

-After connecting to the Shell API, upon receiving the shellId in the confirmation frame (ch3), the Node.js server sends initialization commands to the Shell.
-Inside the microVM, KIRO_API_KEY is retrieved from SSM Parameter Store using Execution Role permissions and exported as an environment variable (see notes for IAM permission details).
+After connecting to the Shell API, when the shellId is received in the confirmation frame (ch3), the Node.js server sends initialization commands to the Shell.
+Inside the microVM, KIRO_API_KEY is retrieved from SSM Parameter Store with the permissions of the Execution Role and exported as an environment variable (see notes for IAM permission details).

 [agent] Shell ready: <shellId>